Team3128/team3128.github.io/members/important-dates.md

 ## Leadership Meetings

 Every week, the leadership team holds a meeting where they discuss the happenings of the team and any logistics, events, and changes necessary.
 Leadership meetings are open to all members of the team.
-Meetings will be held online via google meet 2022-2023 school year; the leadership meeting schedule is currently TBD.
-Please check back later for updates.
+Meetings will alternate between in-perons and online via google meet.
+Please check the Team Calendar for dates [calendar](http://team3128.org/members/calendar).

 <!--
 **Leadership Tentative Self-Nominations Open:** May 4th, 2021